-IINIMUM FILING REQUIREMENTS g Requirements t for the most recent 12 month period, as filed with the BPU. t the most recent 12 month period, as filed with the BPU.
-LOCATION IN FILING Attachment 5 t for the most recent 12 month period, as filed with the BPU.
-Attachment 5 Attachment 5 the most recent 12 month period, as filed with the BPU.
-Attachment 6 he excess income tax recovery for the first quarter of 2018 as a Cuts and Jobs Act.
-Attachment 2, Direct Testimony of Stephen Swetz, Schedule SS-TAC-2E/G ted flow-back ADIT balances and activity for the recovery actual results through June of the current year and a forecast ving calendar year.
-Attachment 2, Direct Testimony of Stephen Swetz, Schedule SS-TAC-2E/G, Attachment 1, Direct Testimony of Cliff Pardo, Schedule CP-TAC-2 ler balance worksheet detailing how the flow-backs in the TAC stomers Attachment 2, Direct Testimony of Stephen Swetz, Schedule SS-TAC-3E/G ing the estimate for the current period SHARE as a comparison of the most recent filed tax return to the the TAC Calculation.
-Attachment 1, Direct Testimony of Cliff Pardo, Schedule CP-TAC-3 he proposed rate adjustment based on the revenue requirement vided in Attachment C. Each annual TAC filing will reflect an est estimates for the following period at the time of the filing and als (e.g., the protected amortization will reflect the latest ARAM Attachment 2, Direct Testimony of Stephen Swetz, Schedule SS-TAC-6E/G ation of the variances from the deferred tax balances provided in any subsequent cost recovery filing, including: on for all transfers between protected and unprotected categories rrent rate period or any proposals for the next recovery period. ude the basis for the reclassification of each temporary Attachment 1, Direct Testimony of Cliff Pardo, Cuts and Jobs Act.
-The flow-back ADIT balances and activity for the recovery actual results through June of the current year and a forecast ring calendar year.
-The balance worksheet detailing how the flow-backs in the TAC er balance worksheet detailing how the flow-backs in the TAC er balance worksheet detailing how the flow-backs in the TAC stomers Ing the estimate for the current period SHARE as a comparison of the most recent filed tax return to the the TAC Calculation.
-The proposed rate adjustment based on the revenue requirement vided in Attachment C. Each annual TAC filing will reflect an st estimates for the following period at the time of the filing and ls (e.g., the protected amortization will reflect the latest ARAM attion of the variances from the deferred tax balances provided in ny subsequent cost recovery filing, including: n for all transfers between protected and unprotected categories b Status of the Company's efforts to obtain additional guidance from the IRS concerning the proper classification of excess ADIT balances as protected or Attachment 1, Direct Testimony of Cliff Pardo, unprotected. с A copy of any Private Letter Ruling ("PLR") requests prepared by PSE&G related to the SHARE or excess deferred taxes.
+PUBLIC SERVICE ELECTRIC AND GAS Minimum Filing Requirements - Tax Adjustment Credit ("TACs") MINIMUM FILING REQUIREMENTS LOCATION IN FILING I. General Filing Requirements 1 1.
+Income Statement for the most recent 12 month period, as filed with the BPU.
+Attachment 6 2.
+Balance Sheet for the most recent 12 month period, as filed with the BPU.
+Attachment 5 3.
+Amortization of the excess income tax recovery for the first quarter of 2018 as a result of the Tax Cuts and Jobs Act.
+Attachment 2, Direct Testimony of Stephen Swetz, Schedule SS-TAC-2E/G 4.
+Actual and projected flow-back ADIT balances and activity for the recovery period, defined as actual results through June of the current year and a forecast through the following calendar year.
+Attachment 2, Direct Testimony of Stephen Swetz, Schedule SS-TAC-2E/G, Attachment 1, Direct Testimony of Cliff Pardo, Schedule CP-TAC-2 5.
+Monthly over/under balance worksheet detailing how the flow-backs in the TAC are returned to customers Attachment 2, Direct Testimony of Stephen Swetz, Schedule SS-TAC-3E/G 6.
+Workpaper detailing the estimate for the current period SHARE deduction as well as a comparison of the most recent filed tax return to the estimates used in the TAC Calculation.
+Attachment 1, Direct Testimony of Cliff Pardo, Schedule CP-TAC-3 7.
+A calculation of the proposed rate adjustment based on the revenue requirement calculation as provided in Attachment C. Each annual TAC filing will reflect an update for the latest estimates for the following period at the time of the filing and a true-up for actuals (e.g., the protected amortization will reflect the latest ARAM actuals/estimate) Attachment 2, Direct Testimony of Stephen Swetz, Schedule SS-TAC-6E/G 8.
+A detailed explanation of the variances from the deferred tax balances provided in Attachment C or any subsequent cost recovery filing, including: a.
+An explanation for all transfers between protected and unprotected categories during the current rate period or any proposals for the next recovery period.
+This will include the basis for the reclassification of each temporary difference.
+Attachment 1, Direct Testimony of Cliff Pardo, b Status of the Company's efforts to obtain additional guidance from the IRS concerning the proper classification of excess ADIT balances as protected or Attachment 1, Direct Testimony of Cliff Pardo, unprotected. с A copy of any Private Letter Ruling ("PLR") requests prepared by PSE&G related to the SHARE or excess deferred taxes.
 Attachment 1, Direct Testimony of Cliff Pardo, Schedule CP-TAC-4 đ A copy of any and all PLR requests or responses relied upon by PSE&G for any adjustments to the balances or amortizations as shown in Attachment C Attachment 1, Direct Testimony of Cliff Pardo, Schedule CP-TAC-4, Schedule CP-TAC-7 e A copy of any other related IRS announcements, adjustments, procedures or other authoritative guidance.
 Attachment 1, Direct Testimony of Cliff Pardo, Schedule CP-TAC-5